-This example shows that an Azure C-tag value of 200 (for either a Private or Microsoft peering type on the associated ExpressRoute circuit) is being transparently mapped to a single-tagged VXC VLAN value of 3001.
+This example shows that an Azure C-tag value of 200 (for either a Private or Microsoft peering type on the associated ExpressRoute circuit) is mapped transparently to a single-tagged VXC VLAN value of 3001.
 That is, the customer device attached to the physical Megaport interface need not be configured for any Q-in-Q settings, as dot1q VLAN 3001 will be conferred to the associated Microsoft facing B-End edge device as correctly labelled.

-In this configuration it is possible to use both the primary and secondary Microsoft ExpressRoute endpoints on a given ExpressRoute circuit to map to different VLAN tags on a single customer-side port.
+In this configuration, it is possible to use both the primary and secondary Microsoft ExpressRoute endpoints on a given ExpressRoute circuit to map to different VLAN tags on a single customer-side port.
 This is compliant for the purposes of the Azure ExpressRoute Service Level Agreement (SLA).
-However, we recommended that you employ either single site port and device (zonal) diversity, or split the primary/secondary ExpressRoute connections across two Megaport-enabled locations to ensure no single point of failure exists with the configuration.
+However, we recommend that you employ either single site port and device (zonal) diversity, or split the primary/secondary ExpressRoute connections across two Megaport-enabled locations to ensure no single point of failure exists with the configuration.

 For details on Azure ExpressRoute SLA, see SLA for Azure ExpressRoute.

 The following sections describe workarounds that continue with the Microsoft ExpressRoute example.
-Note that these workarounds are not unique to Azure endpoints and may also be used for other connections across Megaport where the B-End may specify or require Q-in-Q to be used to carry multiple C-Tag/inner VLANs within a single S-Tag/outer VXC VLAN.
+Note that these workarounds are not unique to Azure endpoints and may also be used for other connections across Megaport where the B-End may specify or require Q-in-Q to carry multiple C-Tag/inner VLANs within a single S-Tag/outer VXC VLAN.
 The Microsoft ExpressRoute example is used for continuity of the customer scenario.

 Configure the VXC as untagged to automatically manage the S-Tag